Gurumurthys1/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm

+step 1: start

-1.Import pandas as pd and import the required dataset.
+step 2.Import pandas as pd and import the required dataset.

-2.Calculate the null values in the dataset.
+step 3.Calculate the null values in the dataset.

-3.Import the LabelEncoder from sklearn.preprocessing
+step 4.Import the LabelEncoder from sklearn.preprocessing

-4.Convert the string values to numeric values.
+step 5.Convert the string values to numeric values.

-5.Import train_test_split from sklearn.model_selection.
+step 6.Import train_test_split from sklearn.model_selection.

-6.Assign the train and test dataset.
+step 7.Assign the train and test dataset.

-7.Import DecisionTreeRegressor from sklearn.tree.
+step 8.Import DecisionTreeRegressor from sklearn.tree.

-8.Import metrics from sklearn.metrics.

-9.Calculate the MeanSquareError.
+step 0 .Calculate the MeanSquareError.
-10.Apply the metrics to the dataset.

-11.Predict the output for the required values.
+step 10: End the program

 ## Program:
 ```